deepanshs/csdmpy/docs/source/startFromScratch/new_dependent_variables.rst

     ...     unit='kg * m / s^2',
     ...     components=np.arange(300, dtype='complex64').reshape(3,100)
     ... )

+Notice, the value of the `components` keyword is a numpy array of shape 3 x 100, where 3 is the number of components and 100 is the number of points per component.
+Here, we specify, `vector_3` as the value of the `quantity_type`, indicating that the three components of the dependent variable should be interpretted as vector dataset.
+Users may, however, substitute this value with any valid `quantity_type` consistent with the number of components.
+For example, the above dataset may also be interpretted as an image data if quantity type is given as `pixel_3`.

 The data structure after adding the above dependent variable is